 Amazon Elastic Kubernetes Service (EKS) is a managed Kubernetes service that makes it easy for you to run Kubernetes on Amazon Web Services without needing to install, operate, and maintain your own Kubernetes control plane.
 Amazon EKS is certified Kubernetes conformant, so existing applications running on upstream Kubernetes are compatible with Amazon EKS.

 Amazon EKS automatically manages the availability and scalability of the Kubernetes control plane nodes that are responsible for starting and stopping containers, scheduling containers on virtual machines, storing cluster data, and other tasks.
 Amazon EKS automatically detects and replaces unhealthy control plane nodes for each cluster.

 Amazon EKS lets you run your Kubernetes applications on both Amazon Elastic Compute Cloud (Amazon EC2) and Amazon Fargate.
-With Amazon EKS, you can take advantage of all the performance, scale, reliability, and availability of the Amazon Web Services platform, as well as integrations with Amazon Web Services networking and security services, such as Application Load Balancers for load distribution, IAM for role based access control, and VPC for pod networking.
+With Amazon EKS, you can take advantage of all the performance, scale, reliability, and availability of the Amazon Web Services platform, as well as integrations with Amazon Web Services networking and security services, such as Application Load Balancers for load distribution, IAM for role-based access control, and VPC for pod networking.

 Managed Kubernetes control plane

 Amazon EKS provides a scalable and highly-available control plane that runs across multiple Amazon Web Services availability zones.
 The Amazon EKS service automatically manages the availability and scalability of the Kubernetes API servers and the etcd persistence layer for each cluster.
 Amazon EKS runs the Kubernetes control plane across three Availability Zones in order to ensure high availability, and it automatically detects and replaces unhealthy masters.

 Open Source CLI

 EKSCTL is an open source command line tool allowing you to get up and running with Amazon EKS in minutes.
 Executing eksctl create cluster, will create the Amazon Identity and Access Management (IAM) Role and will then create the base Amazon VPC to manage network access to the Amazon EKS control plane.
 Once the control plane is active, EKSCTL can setup a node group to add worker node instances.
 A pre-configured kubeconfig will provide access to the cluster.

 Networking and security